pattonsgirl/CEG3120/Projects/Project5/Rubric.md

 - `webhook` task definition file
   - Description of what it does
   - Where it should be on server
 - How to configure GitHub OR DockerHub to message the listener
+- RECORD your whole workflow process - from `commit` and `push` to your server getting a fresh image

 ## Diagramming ( / 1)